 2. Love Notes & Decorations

 We all toss around “I Love You” but how often do we write down our thoughts and feelings?
-Store-bought cards are so expensive!
+Store-bought cards can be so expensive!
 Make a simple card with scrapbook paper and write something sweet inside…it’s the sentiment that counts.

 I crafted some out of simple black construction paper and a white Sharpie to give it a “chalkboard” effect.
 I’m going to gift them to my family at dinner…along with a small box of chocolates to share for dessert.